LauYeeYu/homepage/content/blog/git-usage-submodule-en.md

 Pros:

-- Every user has git-submodule installed.
+- Almost every user has git submodule installed (because this is included in the official project).
 - Easy for modifiers to use.

 Cons: